Yolo County assistance programs.

 Those facing an emergency or hardship can contact the county Department of Employment and Social Services (DESS).
 Dial 530/661-2750.
 The county may refer you to the Short Term Emergency Aid Committee.
 This organization has been operating for over 40 years, and they offer emergency financial assistance and cash grants to low-income Yolo County residents.
 Funds can be used to pay for food, rent, clothing, utilities and heating bills, employment and education expenses and bills.

 St. Vincent de Paul Society - St. James Catholic Church provides emergency, short term assistance.
 Free food, rental assistance, funds for paying utility bills, and other basic needs may be met by this Yolo County charity.
-1275 B Street, Davis, California, 95616, main number is (530) 756-3636, or continue reading.
+A major focus is on the working poor, immigrants, as well as migrants in the community.
+1275 B Street, Davis, California, 95616, main number is (530) 756-3636, or continue reading about St. Vincent de Paul in Yolo County.

 West Sacramento Active Aging Programs supports Yolo County residents as well.
 Assistance is for seniors and/or residents over the age of 55.
 While many social services and recreation services are offered, the agency can also provide information on government assistance such as Medicare, offer Meals on Wheels, and refer individuals to prescription assistance programs, among other services.
 Dial (916) 617-4620.

 Legal Assistance Northern California and Yolo - Find advice for civil law issues.
 Clients may receive help with housing, foreclosure advice, or assistance with a bankruptcy filing.
 The lawyers also work to stop evictions and homelessness in the county.
-Click more details.
+Click more details on free legal aid in Sacramento area.

 STEAC may provide financial help at most once every 2 years to people that qualify.
 The non-profit can offer interest free loans or even other funds for certain bills.
 Everything from rent to utilities (water or electricity) may be paid.
 If the couple hundred dollars available is not enough, then find other sources of government assistance for residents.